typhdotcom/diaspora/README.md

 Given `G` and `σ`, you can then split the capacity into:

 - realized capacity on active edges, and
-- latent capacity on edges that are currently broken,
+- latent capacity on edges that are currently broken.

 This is formalized in `WeightedGraph` via `total_capacity_fixed`, forcing a zero-sum competition for existence: edges must "pay rent" (carry strain) to survive renormalization.